Microblog Topic Identification using Linked Open Data: Acknowledgments

-We thank Dr. Jayant Venkatanathan and Dr. T. B. Dinesh for valuable contributions during the preparation of this work.
+We thank Dr. T. B. Dinesh and Dr. Jayant Venkatanatha for valuable contributions during the preparation of this work.
 We are grateful for the feedback received from the members of SosLab (Department of Computer Engineering, Boğaziçi University) during the development of this work.
-We thank Kasım Bozdağ for the effort in the prototype.